AngelaMadjar/cookie-jar-masters/README.md

 POST /scan/ingest
 ```

-One request processes exactly one scan file path.
+Each request processes one scan file.
+Processing happens at row level:
-At row level:
-- valid rows go through reference resolution and tracker existing/new handling,
+- valid rows continue through reference resolution and existing/new tracker handling,
-- invalid rows are routed to failed output (row-level failure, not file-level failure).
+- invalid rows are rejected and written to failed output.

 File lifecycle is simple:
 - file starts in `input/`,